Introduction to Hot Tub Filters

 Hot Tub Sand Filters

-Being the cheapest option for consumers to purchase, sand filters do the job.
+Being the cheapest hot tub filter for consumers to purchase, sand filters do the job.
 Actually, they do exceptionally well given their reasonable price point.
 This cost is also paired with a low need for maintenance from the user.
 Gravity does a lot of the job for you, pulling the water from skimmers through the sand and filtering the water in a streamlined manner.
 This process almost entirely operates itself.
 These filters typically last 5-7 years depending on how much work is required to be done.

 Sand filters do require to be on top of your water chemistry game.
 Since they are the least efficient of the filters, sand filters only can capture and clean larger particles (20 microns or larger).
 This means that keeping your hot tub well balanced with chemicals is key to killing the smaller particles that may be lurking in your water.
 Your sand filter can handle the large debris, but you will be required to put in extra work to reach the cleanliness levels of the two other types of filters.